OAIE/oaie-sketch/README.md

 # OAIE-Sketch
-OAIE Sketch offers a side-by-side YAML code editor and visual editor with a focus on tactile feedback, simplicity and performance.
+OAIE Sketch is a browser-based editor for OAS3 spec documents.
+It offers a side-by-side YAML code editor and visual editor with a focus on tactile feedback, simplicity and performance.

 ## Features
 - shows each operation as graph node